-- If you have any of these health problems: Active TB (tuberculosis) that is not being treated, certain blood or bone marrow problems like leukemia or lymphoma, a fever, or immune system problems like HIV or AIDS.
+- If your child has any of these health problems: Active TB (tuberculosis) that is not being treated, certain blood or bone marrow problems like leukemia or lymphoma, a fever, or immune system problems like HIV or AIDS.

 - If a family member has had immune system problems.

-- If you have had any of these within the past 5 months: Blood transfusion, plasma transfusion, immune globulin drugs like varicella-zoster immune globulin.
+- If your child has had any of these within the past 5 months: Blood transfusion, plasma transfusion, immune globulin like varicella-zoster immune globulin.

 - This drug may not protect all people who use it.
 Talk with the doctor.

-- Rarely, you can spread the chickenpox virus to others after you get this vaccine.
-When you are able to, avoid close contact with certain people like newborns, pregnant women who have not had chickenpox, and people with weak immune systems.
-Do this for up to 6 weeks after getting this vaccine.
-Talk with your doctor if you cannot avoid close contact with these people.
+- Rarely, your child can spread the chickenpox virus to others after getting this vaccine.
+When able to, have your child avoid close contact with certain people.
+People like newborns, pregnant women who have not had chickenpox, and people with weak immune systems.
+Do this for up to 6 weeks after your child gets this vaccine.
+Talk with the doctor if your child cannot avoid close contact with these people.

-- Do not take aspirin or products like aspirin for at least 6 weeks after getting this vaccine.
+- Do not give aspirin or products like aspirin for at least 6 weeks after your child gets this vaccine.
 The chance of a very bad illness called Reye’s syndrome may be raised.
 Reye’s syndrome causes damage to the brain and liver.

-- If you get pregnant within 3 months after getting this vaccine, call your doctor right away.
+- If your child gets pregnant within 3 months after getting this vaccine, call the doctor right away.

 - Rash that looks like chickenpox on the body or where the shot was given.